Gwanghaegun of Joseon: Dethronement and later life

-On April 11, 1623, Gwanghaegun was deposed in a coup by the Westerners faction.
+On April 11, 1623, Gwanghaegun was deposed in a coup by the Westerners faction that was crucially justified by Queen Inmok who was freed from prison during the coup.
 The coup directed by Kim Yu took place at night, Gwanghaegun fled but was captured later.
 He was confined first on Ganghwa Island and then on Jeju Island, where he died in 1641.
 He does not have a royal mausoleum like the other Joseon rulers.
 His and Lady Ryu's remains were buried at a comparatively humble site in Namyangju in Gyeonggi Province.
 The Westerners faction installed Neungyanggun as the sixteenth king Injo who promulgated pro-Ming and anti-Manchu policies, which resulted in two subsequent Manchu invasions.

 Legacy

 Gwanghaegun is one of only two deposed kings who were not restored and given a temple name (the other one being Yeonsangun).

 He remains a polarizing figure among historians.
-Historian Oh Hang-nyeong strongly criticized the king, writing that he “practically used up the country’s entire budget solely for the construction of palaces, his policies were flawed and moreover, he was absent in many of the cabinet meetings.
-Gwanghaegun failed to communicate with his servants and with his people.”
-However, historian Lee Duk-il praised the king, did that he “indeed made some political errors, but during his reign, the famous oriental medical book "Donguibogam’' was published and he created the tax system "Daedong law" that was enforced for the benefit of the people.”
+Historian Oh Hang-nyeong strongly criticized the king, writing that he "practically used up the country's entire budget solely for the construction of palaces, his policies were flawed and moreover, he was absent in many of the cabinet meetings.
+Gwanghaegun failed to communicate with his servants and with his people."
+However, historian Lee Duk-il praised the king, did that he "indeed made some political errors, but during his reign, the famous oriental medical book 'Donguibogam' was published and he created the tax system 'Daedong law' that was enforced for the benefit of the people."
 Despite the controversy over the king's handling of domestic policies, most historians have a positive assessment of Gwanghae's acts regarding foreign affairs.